cloudamqp/terraform-provider-cloudamqp/docs/resources/trust_store.md

 ## Import

 `cloudamqp_trust_store` can be imported using the CloudAMQP instance identifier.

+-> **Note:** Import will read the current trust store configuration but cannot retrieve write-only fields (`http.cacert` or `file.certificates`).
+You'll need to set these in your configuration.

 From Terraform v1.5.0, the `import` block can be used to import this resource: